divvungiellatekno/indigenous-langtech.uit.no/pages/index.rst

         `Giellatekno <http://giellatekno.uit.no/index.eng.html>`_ specialises in language technology and research on Sámi and other circumpolar and minority languages

+        Meet us Wednesday April 24 at 6.30 pm in CR6 of the `UNPFII18 <https://www.un.org/development/desa/indigenouspeoples/unpfii-sessions-2/18-2.html>`

 .. figure:: /images/skrivande_finger_pa_mobiltelefon.png
     :alt: Figure of Saami mobile phone keyboard
     :height: 200 px